Milo interviews Thurston about money, migration, and why your accounting software is already dead.

 QuickBooks Desktop 2024 is the last version.

 Intuit stopped selling new subscriptions — Pro Plus, Premier Plus, Mac Plus — in September 2024.
 Enterprise remains available.
 Everything else is end of line.
 Not a rumor.
 Not a prediction.
+Intuit’s own communications confirm it.
 The software will continue to function for existing licensees, but there will be no further versions.
 No further feature development.
 Eventually, no further security patches.
+Bank feed protocols will evolve and the desktop software will not evolve with them.
+The gap between what the software can do and what the business needs it to do will widen every month until the software becomes a liability instead of an asset.

 The hosting companies know.
 Rightworks, Ace Cloud, Apps4Rent, Summit — the companies that charge thirty to fifty dollars per user per month to host QuickBooks Desktop on a Windows Server — know that the software they host is discontinued.
-They are selling access to it anyway, through Remote Desktop Protocol, which Microsoft introduced in 1998.
+They are selling access to it anyway, through Remote Desktop Protocol, which Microsoft introduced in 1998 with Windows NT 4.0 Terminal Server Edition.

 VI.
 The Platform